ITRS-Group/cordial/tools/geneos/README.md

 > [!IMPORTANT]
 >
 > `geneos` is currently unable to manage ARM 64 releases as seen with Geneos 7.1.
-There is also a very slight chance that installation or upgrade of existing `gateway` and `licd` packages on RHEL9 could result in an `aarch64` package being installed.
+There is also a chance that installation or upgrade of existing `gateway` and `licd` packages on **RHEL9** (only) could result in an `aarch64` package being installed.
 We are working on ensuring this is not possible and will release a patch ASAP.
-In testing this has not happened, and it is currently only a small risk.

 ## Aims